Course Outline

 Details of early feedback on progress

-Students receive immediate feedback on completion of online quizzes (for MCQ questions) and the first quiz will take place in week 3.
-Students also receive formative feedback on knowledge and skills in practical laboratory sessions and simulations.
+Students will receive early feedback in response to Part A of their portfolio due in week 3.
+Students will also receive feedback on knowledge and skills in practical laboratory sessions, massage clinic and simulations before clinical placement.

 Assessment tasks